2023 Best Drama & Theater Arts Schools in the New England Region

 Top 10 Best Drama & Theater Arts Schools

 Our 2023 rankings named College of the Holy Cross the best school in the New England Region for drama and theater arts students.
-Holy Cross is a small private not-for-profit school located in the medium-sized city of Worcester.
+Holy Cross is a small private not-for-profit school located in the city of Worcester.

-A rank of #3 on this year’s list means Brandeis University is a great place for drama and theater arts students.
+Out of the 42 schools in the New England Region that were part of this year’s ranking, Brandeis University landed the # 3 spot on the list.
 Located in the small city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.

 You’ll be in good company if you decide to attend Sacred Heart University.
 It ranked #4 on our 2023 Best Drama & Theater Arts Schools in the New England Region list.
 Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit college with a medium-sized student population.